sayanee/books/_posts/2017-07-24-life-changing-magic-of-tidying-up.md

 Book categories

-> If there are too many books to arrange on the floor all at one time, I ask my clients to divide them into four broad categories: **General (books you read for pleasure) Practical (references, cookbooks, etc.) Visual (photograph collections, etc.) Magazines**
+> If there are too many books to arrange on the floor all at one time, I ask my clients to divide them into four broad  **General (books you read for pleasure) Practical (references, cookbooks, etc.) Visual (photograph collections, etc.) Magazines**

 Digital books solve that...